 For most people, dilation of the eyes during an exam is recommended, since it gives Dr. Best a better ability to see inside your eyes and evaluate the health and integrity of important structures within, including the light-sensitive retinas.

 Can I drive myself to my appointment?

 Because the effects of the eye dilation take time to wear off, it’s normal for your vision to be blurry for a few hours after your appointment.
 For this reason, we recommend that every patient gets a ride to their eye exam.
 Come with a friend or family member, get an Uber or taxi, or simply take public transportation…whatever is the most convenient for you that will also help keep you and others safe on the road!

-Call Best Eyecare Associates, your Thornton optometrist today at 303-254-4888 to schedule an eye exam for every member of your household!
+Call Best Eyecare Associates today at (303) 254-4888 to schedule an eye exam for every member of your household!
 We look forward to meeting with you!